A Simple Guide to Embroidery File Formats We Provide

 Tip: If you’re ever unsure which format you need, just tell us the make and model of your machine—we’ll send the correct one for you.

-How to Find Out What Format Your Machine Needs
+How to Find Out Which Format Your Machine Takes

 Don’t worry if you’re unsure which file type your embroidery machine uses.
 Here are three quick ways to check: